mdamire/MyPortfolio/README.md

 ### Overview

 The portfolio website is built on Django, offering a highly dynamic approach to content creation and management.
-One of its key features lies in its ability to effortlessly generate static pages through an intuitive admin interface.
-This dynamic capability empowers users to swiftly craft and modify static pages without delving into intricate coding or design processes.
-Additionally, the website provides extensive customization options, ensuring seamless integration of these dynamic static pages into the overall site structure.
+It doesn't have any hardcoded content.
+The website allows users to dynamically create homepage layouts, static pages, and posts using the TinyMCE editor within the Django admin interface.
+Additionally, the website enables to dynamically add CSS file for any fine customization without deploying the code.
+The code is easy to understand and modify.

 ### Installation: